caprilesport/gedent/README.md

 ### Creating new templates

 To create new templates, you can add a base template in the `presets` directory, then call gedent:

 ```bash
 gedent template new "new_template_name"
 ```

-If you call it without the preset name, a fuzzy dialogue box will open for you to select what preset to use for your new template.
-It is then opened in your default to editor for you to modify it.
+If no preset name is provided, a fuzzy dialogue box assists in selecting a preset for your new template.
+The template is then opened in your default editor for modification.

+`gedent` ships with default template presets for popular chemistry software, but users are encouraged to create custom base presets.
-Right now, we ship the following basic template presets with `gedent`:
+Right now, we ship the following basic template presets (if your favorite software is not supported, please [open a pull-request](https://github.com/caprilesport/gedent/issues/new)):
 - [orca](https://www.faccts.de/orca/)
 - [ADF](https://www.scm.com/)
 - [Gaussian](https://gaussian.com/)
 - [NWChem](https://www.nwchem-sw.org/)

-Although these are shipped by default, you are encouraged to create your own base presets.

-The only gedent-specific features in the templates is the metadata header.
-On any template file if you use the special delimiter `--@` enclosing the template metada, which can be placed anywhere in the input.
+#### Template Metadata

-Right now, the only supported metadata is the `extension` directive, where it sets the default extension for the file, but there are plans to support templates with more than 1 xyz file per template, for exemple.
+Templates support a metadata header using the `--@` delimiter.
+Presently, the only supported metadata is the `extension` directive, setting the default file extension.
+Future releases plan to support templates with more than one XYZ file per template.

-An example of the template metada looks like this:
+Example template metadata:

 ```toml
 --@